Woodsandfields/tidytuesday/README.md

 ## A weekly social data project in R

 This is my forked repo of a collective project, which info is below.
-I made to get challenged and publish my own related work on occasion, however small it is.
+I made it to get challenged and publish my own related work on occasion, however small it is.
 I only dedicate a couple of hours each week to the weekly challenge, which is made for tidying data and/or viz practice, not for analysis.
 This is collective exercising, or data fitness if you will!

 *Karine, January 27, 2019*